Aswintechie/pr-review-checker/docs/AUTO_DEPLOY_SETUP.md

 ## 🔒 Security Notes

-- The SSH password is stored securely in GitHub secrets
+- The SSH private key is stored securely in GitHub secrets
-- SSH key checking is disabled for automation
+- SSH key checking is enabled for automation
 - The connection uses Cloudflare Access for secure tunneling
 - All secrets are encrypted and not visible in logs
 <<<<<<< HEAD